gatsbyjs/gatsby/docs/docs/how-to/images-and-media/preprocessing-external-images.md

 ![GraphiQL with above query inserted](../../images/remote-file-node-graphiql-preview.png)

-You can then use `gatsby-transformer-sharp` to fill in the query for a fixed image here.
-For more information on transforming images using parameters and fragments, check out the [Gatsby Image API docs](/docs/reference/built-in-components/gatsby-image/).
+You can then use `gatsby-transformer-sharp` & `gatsby-plugin-image` to fill in the query for a fixed image here.
+For more information on transforming images using parameters and fragments, check out the ["Using Gatsby Plugin Image" guide](/docs/how-to/images-and-media/using-gatsby-plugin-image/).

 ```graphql
 query {